 What the Heck is a Query Letter?

-A query letter is first and foremost a one-page letter that acts as a sales pitch.
-Although once mailed through the post, they’re now normally emailed to a specific literary agent, with the intent of enticing that agent into asking to read more of your manuscript.
+A query letter is a one-page letter that acts as a sales pitch.
+Although these were once sent as snail mail queries, writers now email their letters.
+This email should be concise, one page, and sent to a specific literary agent.
+The goal of a query letter is to hook that agent and get them interested in reading more of your manuscript.

 You don’t have to have a finished manuscript to write a query letter, but you absolutely should have a finished manuscript before you query a literary agent, unless you’re a nonfiction writer and pitching a book proposal for a nonfiction book.

-I’ve always been an advocate for quality over quantity, and while I have read my fair share of longer query letters that literary agents still considered, short ones pitched well stand out.
+Rule of thumb?
+Focus on quality over quantity.
+While I have read my fair share of longer query letters that literary agents considered, short ones pitched well stand out.

 What does short mean?

-A single-spaced page, in standard Times New Roman, 12-point font, is about 500 words.
+A single-spaced page, in standard Times New Roman, 12-point font, that is probably around 500 words.
 I’d encourage writers to stick to this length when writing their query letters.

 Do You Really Need a Query Letter?